ppapot/tostcorp/README.md

 # Homebridge TOSTCORP Platform Plugin

-This is a first TOSCORP Homebridge platform plugin and can be used to control somfy blinds thru the TOSTCORP box delivered [here](https://www.tostcorp.com/boxsomfyrts).
+This is a first TOSTCORP Homebridge platform plugin and can be used to control somfy blinds thru the TOSTCORP box delivered [here](https://www.tostcorp.com/boxsomfyrts).

 This plugin is developped with the help of the platform plugin template should as defined in the  [developer documentation](https://developers.homebridge.io/).